-Q-10 acts as a catalyst in the respiratory chain that creates energy from carbohydrates.
-It is abundant in cell membranes, particularly in the mitochondria.
+Q-10 acts as a catalyst in the respiratory chain.
+This chain makes energy from carbohydrates.
+It’s abundant in cell membranes, especially in the mitochondria.

-Coenzyme Q-10 is a powerful antioxidant by itself and in combination with vitamin E.
+Coenzyme Q-10 is a powerful antioxidant by itself.
+It’s also powerful when used with vitamin E.

-Levels of coenzyme Q-10 decrease with age and are reportedly low in patients with heart disease.
+Levels of coenzyme Q-10 decrease with age.
+They’re also low in people with heart disease.
 The amount of coenzyme Q-10 in the body peaks around age 20 and then decreases.
-Strenuous physical activity also accelerates coenzyme Q-10 turnover, thereby decreasing levels.
+Intense exercise also makes coenzyme Q-10 turn over faster.
+This lowers its levels.

-Coenzyme Q-10 is claimed to possibly help prevent LDL oxidation, thereby decreasing development of atherosclerosis, re-perfusion injury following open-heart surgery, and hepatotoxicity associated with cholesterol-lowering drugs (lovastatin).
-Q-10 has also been used to improve exercise tolerance/athletic performance, improve control of blood sugar in diabetes, and help boost the immune system to fight infectious disease (when used alone or in combination with vitamin B6).
-It is also believed to help increase fat metabolism.
+Coenzyme Q-10 is claimed to help prevent LDL oxidation.
+This reduces the risk of atherosclerosis and re-perfusion injury after open-heart surgery.
+It also lowers the risk of liver injury from cholesterol-lowering medicines (lovastatin).
+Q-10 has also been used to boost exercise tolerance and athletic performance.
+It may also help blood sugar control in people with diabetes.
+It may also boost the immune system to fight disease (when used alone or with vitamin B-6).
+It may also help increase fat metabolism.

-Some other claims suggest that Q-10 may also play a role in the treatment of gingivitis and other periodontal diseases, breast cancer, chronic stable angina, mitral valve prolapse, heartbeat irregularities, hypertension, Parkinson's disease/neurodegenerative disease, and muscular dystrophy.
+Some claims say that Q-10 may also treat periodontal diseases and gingivitis.
+It may also aid in breast cancer, chronic stable angina, mitral valve prolapse, heart rate issues.
+It may also help with high blood pressure (hypertension), Parkinson's disease, and muscular dystrophy.